$PD_4$-complexes and 2-dimensional duality groups

 We shall extend the work of \cite{HK88} to relate these classes in $H_4(P_2(X);\mathbb{Z}^w)$ to intersection pairings, for certain cases with $\pi=\pi_1(X)$ infinite.
 The central idea is that of ``strongly minimal $PD_4$-complex", one for which the equivariant intersection pairing is identically 0.
 (We shall in fact use the equivalent cohomological pairing.)
-This idea is particularly useful when $c.d.\pi\leq2$, for every $PD_4$-complex with such a group has a strongly minimal model.
-This class of groups is both tractable and of direct interest to geometric topology, as it includes all surface groups, knot groups and the groups of many other bounded 3-manifolds.
+If there is a 2-connected degree-1 map $f:X\to{Z}$, with $Z$ strongly minimal, and if the orientation character $w:\pi\to\mathbb{Z}^\times$ does not split then the homotopy type of $X$ is determined by the homotopy type of $Z$ and the equivariant intersection pairing.
+Every $PD_4$-complex $X$ with fundamental group $\pi$ has such a ``strongly minimal model" $Z$ if and only if $c.d.\pi\leq2$.
+(See Theorem \ref{om=sm} below.)
+This class of groups is both tractable and of direct interest to low-dimensional geometric topology, as it includes all surface groups, knot groups and the groups of many other bounded 3-manifolds.
+We expect that if $c.d.\pi\leq2$ the homotopy type of $Z$ is determined by $\pi$, $w$ and the Wu class $v_2(Z)$, and that if $v_2(X)$ is induced from $\pi$ then the minimal model is unique.
+(In the latter case, the homotopy type of $X$ is determined by $\pi$, $w$, $v_2(X)$ and the equivariant intersection pairing.)
+However, this is only known for $\pi$ a free group, a surface group, a semidirect product $F(r)\rtimes\mathbb{Z}$ or a solvable Baumslag-Solitar group $\mathbb{Z}*_m$.